TheGamedev3/Camp_Capstone_Project/PlanningPhase/step1_ideas.md

     API: would have to be a custom API most likely, would return to dos, and take in custom to dos Save Data: the tasks you completed
     Real World Applications: Sorting and finding a big data set

+Final Chosen Idea:

+Crafting Site:
+- Gather Materials
+- Store Materials in an inventory
+- Trade with other Users
+- View Inventory in sorted styles

+MVC: The Mechanics/logic, the Site, the Interactions
+API: The crafting and interacting routes
+Save Data: Inventory Info
+Real World Applications: Managing complex data from databases, and sorting them in helpful ways